The 2009 stimulus bill extends the period of time that workers who have lost their jobs can collect unemployment benefits.

 Some benefits no longer taxed

-And, note this: The decision to make jobless pay tax-free applies only to your federal income taxes.
-Congress can’t tell the states how to handle it and it’s unclear how many, if any, states will follow the fed’s lead.
+Note: The decision to make jobless pay tax-free applies only to your federal income taxes.

 If you're unemployed, you could qualify for an important new break that helps pay the cost of keeping your health insurance.
 See Health Insurance Assistance for Unemployed.